goptavares/aDDM-Toolbox/README.md

 ## Common issues

-Make sure you are using the toolbox under Python 2.7, not Python 3.
+If you get errors while using the toolbox under Python 3, try it with Python 2.7.

 If you get a Python RuntimeError with the message "Python is not installed as a framework.", try creating the file ~/.matplotlib/matplotlibrc and adding the